This post may contain affiliate links. Read the full disclosure here

 - Use a cut out from an old Christmas card as a gift tag and attach both the tag and embellishment to the front of the box.

 4. Plastic Berry Tray & Upholstery Fabric

 For this gift wrap idea, I reused the packaging from a punnet of blueberries.
 It came in this plastic tray covered in cellophane.

 I also reused an offcut of upholstery fabric.

 I started by taking another piece of secondhand tissue paper and placing it in the container, leaving enough tissue paper to fold over the top of my gift.

-For the loose edges on either side I folded them in twice and put some sellotape down on top to hold them in place.
-I then used some twine to tie bows on either end to secure the gift closed and create a bon bon type shape to my gift.
+For the loose edges on either side, I folded them in twice and put some sellotape down on top to hold them in place.
+I then used some twine to tie bows on either end to secure the gift closed and create a bon bon type shape for my gift.